CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/10-Legal-Demo.md

     ![](./Images/m3p3t1p9.png)

-### Copilot in Word
+## Task 2: Copilot in Word

-Now, we’ll draft an executive summary outlining legal risks and recommendations for Contoso’s leadership.
+In this task, you’ll use Copilot in Word to create an **executive summary** outlining legal risks, compliance obligations, and recommendations for Contoso’s leadership.
+You’ll refine the draft for clarity, tone, and structure, and include a section on the potential business impact of compliance requirements.

 1. Open a new instance of Word.
 On the Word homepage, click on **+ Create blank document**.